Cantara/Whydah-UserAdminService/README.md

 ============

 * create a user for the service
 * run start_service.sh
+* ..or use the ansible provisioning project to create a Whydah installation
 * ..or create the files from info below:

 ```
 #!/bin/sh